Alicia Patterson: Legacy

 Patterson was memorialized by Joan Miró's mural, Alicia, at the Guggenheim Museum, proposed by Harry F. Guggenheim, who was then president of the Solomon R. Guggenheim Foundation.

 The Alicia Patterson Foundation, created in accordance with her will, presents an annual prize to mid-career journalists.

+In 2016, Alice and Michael J. Arlen authored book The Huntress: The Adventures, Escapades and Triumphs of Alicia Patterson: Aviatrix, Sportswoman, Journalist, Publisher.